SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [metaplex-foundation/metaplex](https://github.com/metaplex-foundation/metaplex) - Protocol and application framework for decentralized NFT minting, storefronts, and sales.
 - [eta-dev/eta](https://github.com/eta-dev/eta) - Embedded JS template engine for Node, Deno, and the browser.
 Lighweight, fast, and pluggable.
 Written in TypeScript
 - [iron-fish/ironfish](https://github.com/iron-fish/ironfish) - A novel cryptocurrency focused on privacy and accessibility.
 - [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build admin panels, internal tools, and dashboards.
-Integrates with 15+ databases and any API..
+Integrates with 15+ databases and any API.
 - [giscus/giscus](https://github.com/giscus/giscus) - A comments system powered by GitHub Discussions. :octocat: :speech_balloon: :gem:
 - [functionland/borg](https://github.com/functionland/borg) - Client-server stack for Web3!
 Turn your Raspberry Pi to a BAS server in minutes and enjoy the freedom of decentralized Web with a superior user experience!
 - [darukjs/daruk](https://github.com/darukjs/daruk) - a node.js web framework based on typescript